mathworks-ref-arch/matlab-parallel-server-on-aws/README.md

 * Internal Security Group Traffic Rule (AWS::EC2::SecurityGroupIngress): Opens access to network traffic between all cluster nodes internally.

 ### Instances
 * Headnode instance (AWS::EC2::Instance): An EC2 instance for the cluster headnode.
-The MATLAB snapshot is mounted at /mnt/matlab and the job database is stored either locally on the root volume, or optionally, a separate EBS volume can be used which is mounted at /mnt/database.
+The job database is stored either locally on the root volume, or optionally, a separate EBS volume can be used.
 Communication between clients and the headnode is secured using SSL.
   * Database Volume (optional) (AWS::EC2::Volume): A separate EBS volume to store the job database.
 This is optional, and if not chosen the root volume will be used for the job database.
-  * Database Mount Point (optional) (AWS::EC2::VolumeAttachment): The mount point for the database volume, specified as /dev/sdh (which may be converted to /dev/xvdh on the instance depending on the OS).
+  * Database Mount Point (optional) (AWS::EC2::VolumeAttachment): The mount point for the database volume.
 * IAM Role for Cluster Instances (AWS::IAM::Role): A role allowing access to Amazon S3 from services running in EC2.
 * Instance Profile for cluster instances (AWS::IAM::InstanceProfile): A profile for the cluster instances that associates them with the IAM role above.
 * Worker Auto Scaling Group (AWS::AutoScaling::AutoScalingGroup): A scaling group for worker instances to be launched into.
-The scaling features are not currently used.
-From the R2021b release, you can also enable scale-in protection for your cluster.
-For more information see, [Use Scale-in Protection](https://github.com/mathworks-ref-arch/matlab-parallel-server-on-aws/blob/master/releases/R2021b/README.md#use-scale-in-protection).
 * Worker Launch Configuration (AWS::AutoScaling::LaunchConfiguration): A launch configuration for one or more worker nodes which each run one or more worker MATLAB processes.
 Communication between clients and workers is secured using SSL.

 ### S3 bucket